kworthington/scripts-and-configs/AWS-Apache-Conf-Example/README.md

-An example Apache 2.4 configuration file for example.com.
-This works well in AWS with an EFS.
+An example Apache 2.4 configuration file for example.com, using PHP-fpm.
+This works well on AWS with an EFS.

 Paths, email addresses, and all instances of example.com should be replaced with your specific needs.